Follow us on:

 West Gwynedd Project News - October 2016

 Community Update Spring 2017 - How your feedback helps us.
-We’ve sent our community bulletin to people who took part in our consultation.
+We’ve sent our community bulletin to people who took part in last year's consultation.
 If you’d like a copy, please contact our community relations team on 0800 990 3567.

 2.4.5 PEIR Photomontages